orlof/dcpu-admiral/README.md

 Return a string containing an object representation of an object.
 For strings, this returns the string itself.

+<h5>GENERIC FUNCTIONS</h5>

+<h6>id(object)</h6>
+Return the “identity” of an object.
+This is an integer which is guaranteed to be unique and constant for this object during its lifetime.
+Two objects with non-overlapping lifetimes may have the same id() value.

+<h6>len(S)</h6>
+Return the length (the number of items) of an object.
+The argument may be a sequence (string, tuple or list) or a mapping (dictionary).

+<h6>mem()</h6>
+Runs the garbage collector and returns the amount of free heap space in words.

+Calling the gc method makes Admiral expend effort to recycling unused objects in order to make the memory they currently occupy available for quick reuse.
+When control returns from the method call, the Admiral has made a best effort to reclaim space from all discarded objects.

 <h4>EXPRESSION PRECEDENCE TABLE</h4>